passionofvc/zieds/README.md

 different hash functions and setting the bit at every respective hash value.
 To determine if an element is present, the filter hashes the desired element with the k hash functions and tests the bits at each hash value.
 If any of these bits are clear, the filter knows the element is not a member of the set.
+Insertion and querying a bloom filter are both O(k).

 ##Hashing